Introduction to Html Frames

-There are five important attributes of the <frameset> and we discuss it here :
+There are five important attributes of the <frameset>, and we discuss them here :

-1. Col: The vertical frames are given by the col attribute.
+1. Col: The col attribute gives the vertical frames.
 The width, however, can be specified in 4 ways:

 - Pixels: absolute values can be mentioned in pixels.
 If we have to create three vertical frames, we can give the value: cols=”100,50,100”.

-2. Rows: The horizontal frames are given by the row attribute.
+2. Rows: The row attribute gives the horizontal frames.
 It specifies the rows in a frameset.
 If we have to create three horizontal frames we use:

 We can also set the height of each row as we had done in the case of columns previously.

-3. Border: It specifies the width of border of each frame in pixels.
+3. Border: It specifies the width of the border of each frame in pixels.